Skip to Content

 Harvesting and Further Activities

-The act of harvesting allows children to refine their fine motor skills by plucking fruits and vegetables or snipping herbs.
-They learn to gauge the amount of force needed to pick leaves without harming the plant.
-Further, fine motor activities like cleaning the produce, organizing them into containers for a container garden, or packaging seeds for future planting, offer various contexts for skill enhancement.
-It becomes a comprehensive outdoor activity that encompasses a range of precise hand movements, furthering their coordination, grip, and dexterity.
+The act of harvesting refines fine motor skills as children pluck fruits and vegetables or snip herbs.
+They learn to gauge the right amount of force needed to pick leaves without harming the plant.
+Additional fine motor activities, such as cleaning produce, organizing them into containers for a container garden, or packaging seeds for future planting, offer a variety of contexts for skill enhancement.

 Conclusion